Mild stimulation is all that is needed to open cell walls

 The many benefits of SportsMed Recover mode include:

-- Increased cell activity - to aid rapid recovery
+Increased cell activity - to aid rapid repair

-- Removal of waste material and toxins, e.g. after bruising
+Removal of waste material and toxins, e.g. after bruising, pain related chemicals

 Electrodes are placed on either side of the injury.

-For settings and treatment times follow the program guidelines in the User Guide or the Medical Conditions pages of this website.
+For settings and treatment times follow the program guidelines in the User Guide or the Treatment Times page of this website.